missionfission/business_clones/README.md

 2. New tech possible by which change?, or change application in a niche domain, if improvement over competitors/cheaper replacement does it work??

 Using this knowledge generate business ideas :
-1. Easy Clones of Existing Businesses (Analyzes Geography and Competition)
+1. Easy Clones/Extensions of Existing Businesses (Analyzes Geography and Competition)
-2. Crazy new ideas
+2. Crazy new ideas/Automation
-3. Identifying Unsolved problems/Market Need in existing businesses
+3. Identifying Unsolved problems/Market Needs

 Business Idea Generator in index.html

 Run : python -m http.server 8000, application will be on localhost:8000